-Castillo San Cristóbal took nearly 140 years to complete and is the largest fortification built by Spain in the New World.
+Castillo San Felipe del Morro was first constructed back in 1539 as protection for the city of San Juan from seaborne enemies.
 The uphill walk there is totally worth the effort, as it offers an amazing, panoramic views of the city and coastline.

 One thing you are sure to see in Old San Juan is cats.
 Everywhere.
 Hundreds of feral cats live in the city and roam the streets and the waterfront.